-The Company's drilling activities are in West Africa (Ghana, Burkina Faso, Cote d'Ivoire and Mali), Zambia and Peru.
-Conducting business in West Africa, Zambia and Peru presents political and economic risks including, but not limited to, terrorism, hostage taking, military repression, expropriation, extreme fluctuations in currency exchange rates, high rates of inflation and labour unrest.
+The Company's drilling activities are in West Africa (Ghana, Cote d'Ivoire, Mali and Senegal), Egypt, Chile and Peru.
+Conducting business in West Africa, Egypt, Chile and Peru presents political and economic risks including, but not limited to, terrorism, hostage taking, military repression, expropriation, extreme fluctuations in currency exchange rates, high rates of inflation and labour unrest.
 Changes in mining or investment policies or shifts in political attitudes may also adversely affect the Company's business.
 Business may be affected in varying degrees by government regulations with respect to, but not limited to, restrictions on production and exploration activities, currency remittance, income taxes, environmental legislation, land use, land claims of local people, water use and safety.
+Additionally, the political factors noted below may have an effect, directly or indirectly, on the Company's business and financial results.
 The effect of these factors cannot be accurately predicted, however, the Company keeps abreast of all political issues and is prepared to act accordingly.
-Political instability in the jurisdictions in which the Company operates may have an adverse effect on the business, financial condition and results of operations of the Company and the trading price of the Ordinary Shares.